 *From 14 December 2022, IELTS One Skill Retake (OSR) will be available for certain test takers.
 OSR allows you to retake one of the four test components in either reading, writing, speaking or listening (once only).

-^From 26 July 2023 TOEFL iBT will no longer be offering English language tests for Australian visa purposes until further notice.
+^From 26 July 2023 TOEFL iBT will no longer offer English language tests for Australian visa purposes until further notice.

 For Australian visa purposes, the Department of Home Affairs will accept IELTS test results that include OSR, except for visa subclasses 476, 482, and 485, which need scores from a single sitting or attempt.